i18next/i18next-gitbook/translation-function/interpolation.md

 Example

-Suppose you want ot use interpolation to replace the value for {credit card type name} in the following key
+Suppose you want to use interpolation to replace the value for {credit card type name} in the following key

 ```javascript
 {